 How will we get there?

-We will be flying out of Pittsburgh to Belize City.
+We will be flying out of Pittsburgh.
 Transportation to the airport and ground transportation in the country will be provided.

 What will we be doing when we get there?